Next Supreme Court pick should come from Western Canada, committee urges

 “And like a lot of ethical rules, they’re not watertight, they’re not like traffic regulations.
 They’re not precise.
 And whether or not you go with them has a lot to do with politics.
 They’re an attempt to use the powers the way you think people in the country want the powers used.
 But they’re not written in stone.”

 The government revamped the appointment process after the retirement of Justice Thomas Cromwell of Nova Scotia.
 It created a self-nomination process in which anyone, anywhere in the country, could apply for the opening, as long as they had been a lawyer for 10 years and met other qualifications.
-It also created an independent advisory board to review the applications and create a shortlist of candidates from which the Prime Minister would pick his nominee.
+It also created an independent advisory board to review the applications and create a shortlist of candidates from which the prime minister would pick his nominee.
 Regional representation was mentioned as a factor to consider, but nothing more.
 Atlantic Canada is not deep in qualified minority candidates, and the government reduced the pool even further by insisting on functional bilingualism, which is tested by a federal agency.

 The dropping of the regional convention led to a storm of protest from within the government’s Atlantic caucus, and the Atlantic Provinces Trial Lawyers Association filed a legal challenge.
 The Commons ultimately voted 270-0 to ask the government to respect regional representation, and Mr. Trudeau voted in favour of it.

-There was talk at the time that the government had approached Mary Ellen Turpel Lafond, who has an Indigenous background.
+There was talk at the time that the government had approached Mary Ellen Turpel-Lafond, who has an Indigenous background.
 Those who know her, including judges who had worked alongside her in Saskatchewan, told The Globe that the Harvard-trained lawyer and judge, who spent 10 years as British Columbia’s Representative of Children and Youth, would be a natural for the court.

-But Ms. Turpel Lafond told The Globe then that she would not take an appointment where she was not wanted, and she said no one in Atlantic Canada had reached out to her and encouraged her to stand for the position.
+But Ms. Turpel-Lafond told The Globe then that she would not take an appointment where she was not wanted, and she said no one in Atlantic Canada had reached out to her and encouraged her to stand for the position.

-The Globe attempted to contact her through an intermediary on Tuesday.
+The Globe attempted to contact Ms. Turpel-Lafond through an intermediary on Tuesday.
 The intermediary reported back that she was not available to talk.Report Typo/Error

 Follow @seanfineglobeon Twitter: